-Here I instead created a chain of tasks by linking together different signature ()'s.
+Here I instead created a chain of tasks by linking together different signature()'s.
 You can read about chains and other powerful constructs at Canvas: Designing Work-flows.

-By default Celery will not enable you to run tasks within task synchronously in rare or extreme cases you might have to do so.
-WARNING: enabling subtasks run synchronously is not recommended!
+By default Celery will not allow you to run subtasks synchronously within a task, but in rare or extreme cases you might need to do so.
+WARNING: enabling subtasks to run synchronously is not recommended!